gowtham66866/session4-madhurauk/README.md

 Test case to check the greater than or equal to (__ge__) comparison of the two Qualean objects.

 ### test_all_functions_exist
-Test case to check that code contains all the required functions
+Test case to check that thecode contains all the required functions

 ### test_readme_exists
 Test case to check if the README.md file exists or not in the repo.